koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

-<small>August 10, 2026</small>
+<small>August 24, 2026</small>

 # From Schull to Toronto!

 (Well, not quite Toronto ... but we'll get to that!)

 To whomever is reading this, I hope you are doing well.
-I'm grateful for "Captain" O'Callaghan to include me in the group, even if it's sent me down a trail of nostalgia!!
+I'm grateful for being included in the WhatsApp group, even if it's sent me down a trail of nostalgia!!

 ### After Schull CC ...